 Health Services Overview

+A Registered Nurse is on staff in each school building in the district to assist students who may become ill or injured during the school day.
 School nurses are employed by the school district to provide medical coverage for illnesses or accidents that occur during school hours.
 Please understand that we are not licensed to diagnose.
 If you have real concerns regarding your child’s health please consult your physician.

 - Keeping your children safe—dealing with the flu

 - When should I keep my child home?

 - First aid